PWM Fan Control

 - 224

-I know this has been discussed, but recently I did a little playing around with this and made a few videos.
+I know this has been discussed elsewhere and isn’t anything spectacularly new, but recently I did a little playing around with this and made a few videos.

 There's a lot of OEM fan controllers out there that can be used with various ECU's.
 I got my hands on a few but settled on one that I was able to get very cheap.
 It's a VERY common controller so you should be able to snag one in the junkyard.
 I got three on Ebay for under $20 shipped with wiring.